singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

 How to write an alias wrapper script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, decide if you want a global script (to replace or wrap aliases) OR a custom container script.
-For an alias derived script, you should:
+For an alias derived (global) script, you should:

 1. Write the new script file into shpc/main/wrappers.
 2. Add an entry to shpc/main/wrappers/scripts referencing the script.

-For global scripts, the user can select to use it in their settings.yaml.
+For these global scripts, the user can select to use it in their settings.yaml.
 We will eventually write a command to list global wrappers available, so if you add a new one future users will know about it.
 For alias wrapper scripts, the following variables are passed for rendering:

 .. list-table:: Title
    :widths: 15 15 40 30